The Historical Ear: What Is Auditory History?

 Directions and Aesthetics of the Digital Era

-In 2026 the IMS Study Group “Music and Media” will organize its 17th annual conference.
+In 2026 the IMS Study Group “Music and Media” will organize its seventeenth annual conference.
 The gathering will take place at the University College Dublin and focus on “Directions and Aesthetics of the Digital Era.”

 ARLAC VII